-His model is akin to Schumpeter's, and it provides insights into some of the mechanisms of Schumpeter's creative destruction.
+His model is akin to Schumpeter's, and it provides insights into some the mechanisms of Schumpeter's creative destruction.
 Christensen showed that incumbent firms often fail to respond to competition from new entrants with low priced or quality products because doing so would cannibalize existing revenue and profit streams.
-Christensen, however, underplayed high end disruption i.e., some new entrants come in with high price points and migrate to lower prices, the opposite of Christensen's bottom up entry narrative.
-And whereas Kenneth Arrow assumed impenetrable entry barriers shielding a patent monopolist21, Christensen pointed to the soft "underbelly" of incumbents because of the cognitive blind spots of the incumbent's top management team.
+And whereas Kenneth Arrow assumed impenetrable entry barriers shielding a patent monopolist19, Christensen pointed to the soft "underbelly" of incumbents because of the cognitive blind spots of the top management team.
 New entrants are not saddled with conventional managerial wisdom, established value networks, or existing technological performance trajectories to follow.
 That is why they often overturn the incumbents.